jnsjknn/Handwritten-Digit-Recognition-using-a-Neural-Network/README.md

 # Computer-Vision-Project

-The purpose of this project is mostly to help me learn programming but I will eventually also write an interactive blogpost explaining, in layman's terms, and demostrating how computers see.
+The purpose of this project was mostly to help me learn programming.

-I encourage anyone to contribute to this project!
+However, I encourage anyone to contribute to this project!
 See [CONTRIBUTING](CONTRIBUTING.md)

-##### Tasklist

-- Create a simple app for cleaning the data
-    - Check for mislabeled data
-    - Check for data that does not contain digits at all

 ## Dataset

-To create the dataset, I coded and published [a public web app](https://joonasjokinen.fi/handwritten-digit-classification/datageneration), where anybody can draw digits.
+To create the dataset, I coded and published [a public web app](https://jnsjknn.github.io/handwritten-digit-classification/datageneration), where anybody can draw digits.
 The app posts the pixel data and the label to a [Google Cloud Firestore database](https://firebase.google.com/products/firestore/) I set up.

-**The web app is still online and submitted digits are still being added to the dataset.**
+**The web app is still online and submitted digits are still occasionally being added to the dataset.**

 The dataset has examples of handwritten digits.
 The data is in a JSON format.
 The file contains an array of objects, where each object has two fields: